SchrodtSven/PhpLab/src/PhpLab/Types/Operational/README.md

 ## ArrayFilter

-Used for arrays with same “columns” in each “line” - to be used in future Data structure like Pandas DF
+Used for arrays with same “columns” in each “line” - to be used in future data structure (like Pandas' DF)

 ### API